ali-falahati/ali-falahati.github.io/_pages/about.md

   - /about.html
 ---
 ![networks](/images/felan.jpg){: .align-right width="280px"}
-I’m a bachelor student studying Computer Science at Sharif University of Technology.
+I’m a bachelor student studying Computer Science at **Sharif University of Technology**.

-I am currently a scientific intern at Max Planck Institute for Software Systems, Germany where I have the great pleasure to work with [Professor Laurent Bindschaedler](https://binds.ch/) on Graph anomaly detection and developing new type of node called Watcher nodes in blockchain.
+I am currently a scientific intern at **Max Planck Institute for Software Systems**, Germany where I have the great pleasure to work with [Professor Laurent Bindschaedler](https://binds.ch/) on Graph anomaly detection and developing new type of node called Watcher nodes in blockchain.

-Prior to that, I worked on Protein-Ligand binding under the supervision of [Professor Negin Forouzesh](https://www.calstatela.edu/faculty/negin-forouzesh) at California State University.
+Prior to that, I worked on Protein-Ligand binding under the supervision of [Professor Negin Forouzesh](https://www.calstatela.edu/faculty/negin-forouzesh) at **California State University**.

-Research Interest
+📌 Research Interests
 ======
 I am generally curious about the intersection of Machine Learning with Social Sciences.
 My main areas of interest include:

-- Graph Machine Learning
+- Graph Neural Networks
 - Computational Social Science
 - Health Care AI
 - Deep Learning